mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 The `flags` package supports documenting and parsing command-line flags for an application.
-Each flag is described by a name, type, default value, and documentation string.
+Each flag is described by a type, name, default value, and documentation string.
+The type can be any builtin primitive type or a user-defined type (using `flag.Var`).

 For example, here is a simple application in a file named `flag-demo.go` that outputs a